Best Cartridge for Concealed Carry: Keeping It Under Wraps

 Cost and Availability

-As both law enforcement and defensive shooters continue to abandon the .40 S&W, handgun options are slowly dwindling.
+As law enforcement and defensive shooters continue abandoning the .40 S&W, handgun options are slowly dwindling.
 That means second-hand pistols chambered for this cartridge may be more abundant than factory-fresh options.
-However, powerhouse Glock is still rolling out plenty of pistols (including the popular compact G23), so that may be a good sign that the .40 S&W is heading for a popularity revival.
+However, Glock is still rolling out plenty of pistols (including the popular compact G23), so that may be a good sign that the .40 S&W will remain available for some time to come.

 Because .40 S&W cartridges require more raw materials to produce than smaller caliber options, ammo is generally more expensive.
-The lower demand for this cartridge also drives pricing, so expect to spend up to ten cents more per round.
+The lower demand for this cartridge also drives up pricing, so expect to spend several cents more per round.

 .45 ACP